openthread/ot-docs/site/en/reference/cli/concepts/srp.md

-# Setting Up Service Registration Protocol (SRP) Server-Client Connectivity With OT CLI
+# Set Up Service Registration Protocol (SRP) Server-Client Connectivity With OT CLI

 OpenThread offers SRP server and client commands for use with a Thread network to perform such functions as registering and leasing services, and managing